MartinYeung5/20240805_protokit/README.md

 packages\chain\src\runtime\modules\guest-book\client.config.ts = packages/chain/src/guest-book/check-in.ts

 * Storage
-For our GuestBook module, we'll want to allow users to check-in in the guest book.
+For our "GuestBook" module, we'll want to allow users to check-in in the guest book.
 We'll start by defining the data model, namely the CheckIn struct, which will determine what constitutes a check-in.

 addBalance() only need to set 1 time at packages\chain\src\runtime\modules\balances.ts add new file